 Hand, Foot and Mouth Disease in Adults

-Recently my daughter (aged 3) contracted Hand, Foot and Mouth Disease which prompted me to read everything I could find on HFMD.
+Recently my daughter (3 years of age) contracted Hand, Foot and Mouth Disease which prompted me to read everything I could find on symptoms of HFMD.

 If you are lucky enough to have never heard of HFMD before here is some information from Wikipedia.